 A- If your child attended the HCFC Try Out, they may be offered a spot on a HCFC team.
 You will be notified about a spot by early June.
 The primary means of notification is email so please make sure the email address you listed when you pre-registered is both valid and appropriate.
 If you have not received notification by early June or have a question about this process, please email the HCFC at email@example.com.

 A- HCFC teams may do some summer training.
-Many coaches elect to run some limited practices over On arrival players will be broken down into small sided teams.
-Small-sided the summer BUT the organization is very aware that family time, down time and vacation is an important aspect of each player’s summer and many of these opportunities are optional.
+Many coaches elect to run some limited practices over the period BUT the organization is very aware that family time, down time and vacation is an important aspect of each player’s summer and many of these opportunities are optional.
 If there is no team training, we would like to see players attending a summer soccer camp (there are many available to work into your summer schedule), and also working on their soccer skills over the period.

 A- Players not offered a roster spot will be notified by early June.